Rykter: Production

 Rykter is produced by the Norwegian public broadcaster NRK3 in cooperation with Mothership Entertainment AS.
 After the first seasons success the German public broadcaster NDR joined as co-producer with the goal to distribute the show internationally.
 The show has been granted a subsidy of 2,750,000 NOK from the Nordisk Film & TV Fond and has a total budget of 18,061,936 NOK.

 Location

 The series takes place on a fictional island named Vesterøy.
-The show was filmed in the sea gap in Øygarden in Western Norway west of Bergen, where some scenes were also shot.
+The show was filmed in the sea gap in Øygarden Municipality in Western Norway west of Bergen, where some scenes were also shot.

 Release

 The series premiered on September 22, 2022, on NRK TV, the streaming service of NRK, as well as on NRK Super in live television.
 After the success of the first season the second season premiered on the 24th of February 2023 again on NRK TV and NRK Super.
 It was premiered in Italian on RaiPlay on July 14, 2023.